Accenture/mercury/docs/guides/CHAPTER-6.md

 This means you can make a HTTP request without using a HttpClient.

-For example, a simple HTTP GET request looks like this:
+For example, a simple HTTP GET request may look like this:

 ```java
 PostOffice po = PostOffice.getInstance();